ehotinger/ehotinger/README.md

 ### Hey, I'm Eric Hotinger!

-I'm a Principal Engineer at Amazon Web Services (AWS) working on Amazon Redshift.
+I'm a Senior Principal Engineer at Confluent working on Kafka.
+Prev: Amazon Web Services (AWS) and Microsoft Azure.

 I talk about distributed systems & computing.
 You can follow me here: